I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_power_capabilities.md

 `DeviceD2`

 A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed value that indicates, if set to <b>WdfTrue</b>, that the device supports device sleeping state D2.

-`DeviceState`

-An array of DEVICE_POWER_STATE-typed values that indicates the most-powered device state that the device supports for each system power state.
-This array uses the SYSTEM_POWER_STATE enumeration as index values.
-If an array element's value is <b>PowerDeviceMaximum</b>, the framework uses whatever value that the operating system has stored for that element.
-The DEVICE_POWER_STATE and SYSTEM_POWER_STATE enumerations are defined in <i>wdm.h</i>.
-For more information about the <b>DeviceState</b> member, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543087">DeviceState</a>.

-`DeviceWake`

-A DEVICE_POWER_STATE-typed value that indicates the lowest device power state from which the device can send a wake signal to the system.
-If this value is <b>PowerDeviceMaximum</b>, the framework uses whatever value is currently stored in the system for this member.

-`IdealDxStateForSx`

-A DEVICE_POWER_STATE-typed value that indicates the <a href="https://msdn.microsoft.com/f594a63f-10ce-439d-abe3-d342555d98f0">device sleeping state</a> that the device should enter when the system enters any <a href="https://msdn.microsoft.com/2fd883b5-4e89-4ce9-b75a-b821348ac860">system sleeping state</a> and the device is not enabled to wake the system.
-If this value is zero, the framework uses <b>PowerDeviceD3</b>.
-This value cannot be <b>PowerDeviceD0</b>.

-If a driver specifies an <b>IdealDxStateForSx</b> value that represents a higher-powered device sleeping state than the device's stack has specified in the device's <a href="https://msdn.microsoft.com/library/windows/hardware/ff543087">DeviceState</a> array, the framework uses the lower-powered state that is in the array.
-For example, if the driver specifies an <b>IdealDxStateForSx</b> value of D1 and the device's <b>DeviceState</b> array specifies D2, the framework uses D2.

-`Size`

-The size, in bytes, of this structure.

-`SystemWake`

-A SYSTEM_POWER_STATE-typed value that indicates the lowest system power state from which the device can send a wake signal to the system.
-If this value is <b>PowerSystemMaximum</b>, the framework uses whatever value is currently stored in the system for this member.
-SYSTEM_POWER_STATE values are defined in <i>wdm.h</i>.

 `WakeFromD0`